Poh-BrainMemLab/BrainMemLab/_posts/2026-01-26-NUS_press_release.md

   - general
 ---

-<p> We are excited to have our work <a href="https://www.annualreviews.org/content/journals/10.1146/annurev-psych-032525-031744">
+<p> We are excited to share about our recent press release with NUS Medicine! </p>

-    Motivation as Neural Context for Adaptive Learning and Memory Formation</a> </p>
+<p>Check out the full press release, <i></i><a href="https://medicine.nus.edu.sg/news/not-all-memories-are-created-equal-study-by-nus-and-duke-shows-how-motivation-shapes-our-memory/">Not all memories are created equal: Study by NUS and Duke shows

-Read the full press release <a href="https://medicine.nus.edu.sg/news/not-all-memories-are-created-equal-study-by-nus-and-duke-shows-how-motivation-shapes-our-memory/">here</a>!
+how motivation shapes our memory</a>.
+Thank you NUS Medicine for sharing our work! </p>